ziyingsk/blog/_posts/2024-06-09-different_angles.md

 ---
-title: "Should the construction of AGI Be Task-Centric?"
+title: "Task Integration in AI"
 date: 2024-06-09
 ---
 Recently, I've noticed an interesting phenomenon: [multi-agent systems](https://www.crewai.com/) are becoming increasingly popular.
 By having multiple agents collaborate, even if each agent uses the same algorithm, the overall effect can be better compared to a single agent.
 Let's delve into this phenomenon.
 Each agent has different task prompts, enabling them to focus on different information according to the task requirements, thereby achieving specific functions.